-Prerequisites: Grade of C or better in Algebra II, Advanced Algebra II, or Pre-Calculus, teacher recommendations, TI-83 Plus Graphing Calculator.
+Prerequisites: Grade of C or better in Algebra II, Advanced Algebra II, or Pre-Calculus, and teacher approval required for students who are not I.B. diploma candidates.

 This course meets UC/CSU and District graduation requirements for math credit.
 Students in this course will require a fundamental understanding of and ability to manipulate mathematical concepts in order to find success in this course.
 The course will follow the International Baccalaureate curriculum outlined for Mathematical Studies.
-Areas of focus will include number theory and algebra, geometry and trigonometry, probability, statistics, sets, critical thinking and logic, functions, and real world mathematics.
-In addition, students will be introduced to financial mathematics, graphic display calculators, and introductory differential calculus.
-Students' pursuit of these topics in practical terms will become well-rounded in their mathematical knowledge.
+Areas of focus will include number theory and algebra. geometry and trigonometry, probability, statistics, sets, critical thinking and logic, functions, and real world mathematics.
+In addition, students will be introduced to financial mathematics. graphic display calculators, and introductory differential calculus.
+Students' pursuit of these topics in practical terms will become wellrounded in their mathematical knowledge.
 Students are required to complete a project based on the topics covered in this course.
-The IB exam will be offered in May.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.